ACT — Trinsic

 I see the actions I need to take and I follow through.
 My life reflects what matters to me.

 Committed action bridges the inner world of values and the outer world of behavior.
-Many people have a reasonably clear sense of their values but struggle to act on them because difficult feelings get in the way.
 ACT teaches us that we don't need to feel ready before acting.
 Commitment is a repeated choice, not a permanent state.

 Your Flexibility Profile